Ultihamed/Javascript_Notes/3_this_and_Object_Prototypes.md

 ## Polymorphism

+- Polymorphism means having different functions at multiple levels of an inheritance chain with the same name.
 - In many languages, the keyword `super` is used, in **JavaScript** we use `inherited:`, which leans on the idea that a **super class** is the parent/ancentor of the current class.
 - When classes are inherited, there is a way for the classes themselves (not the object instances created from them!) to relatively reference the class inherited from, and this relative reference is usually called `super`.
 - If the child **overrides** a method it inherits, both the original and overriden versions og the method are actually maintained, so that they are both accessible.